AlmuraDev/ServerContent/ContentLoader.md

 # Raindrop #
-The purpose of this file is to give an explaination of each functionality of the content loader that exists within Almura 3.0
+The purpose of this file is to give an explaination of each functionality of the content loader that exists within Almura.
+Through out the history of Almura there has been a 3 different version in which we implemented the content loader.
+The first version was on the Spoutcraft platform.
+The second implemenation was within the Minecraft 1.7.10 environment running on top of Cauldron.
+The third implementation was build upon Minecraft 1.12.2 and SpongeForge.

+The current base directory structure is:
+* `2.5` - Almura 2.5 Rediscovered
+* `3.0` - Almura 3.0 Resurrected

+**The information below is only related for the 3.0 version as previous implementations have been abandoned.**

 Blocks and Items are constructed from a various combination of basic files.
 The files for the content loader go within `(BaseMinecraftDirectory)/assets`